 Vice Chief Justice at Arizona Supreme Court

 Vice Chief Justice Ann A. Scott Timmer was appointed to the Arizona Supreme Court in 2012.
-She previously served on the Arizona Court of Appeals, including three years as Chief Judge, and chairs the Court’s Attorney Regulation Advisory Committee.
+She chairs the Court's Attorney Regulation Advisory Committee and is a member of the National Conference of Bar Examiners board of trustees.
+She earned her J.D. magna cum laude from Arizona State University.

 Hon.
 Deno Himonas